MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/index.md

 * Cross-platform scalable lobby service
 * Highly customizable to support a wide variety of gameplay needs
 * Use seamlessly with PlayFab LiveOps and backend services.
 This includes PlayFab Matchmaking, PlayFab Multiplayer Servers, and PlayFab Party
-* Client SDK support for real-time push notifications with PlayFab Matchmaking and PlayFab Lobby.
+* SDK support for real-time push notifications with PlayFab Matchmaking and PlayFab Lobby.

 ## See also